Skip Global navigation and goto content

 Port Charlotte, FL 33980

-Body piercing, a form of body art, is the act of penetrating the skin to make, generally permanent in nature, a hole, mark, or scar.
+Body piercing is the act of penetrating the skin to make a hole, mark, or scar.
 It does not include the use of a mechanized, pre-sterilized ear-piercing system that penetrates the outer perimeter or lobe of the ear or both.

 Body piercing is an invasive procedure that may present the potential for infection.
 Not only can piercing lead to infections of the pierced site (especially if aftercare procedures are not followed), but it also has the potential to transmit blood borne pathogens, such as Hepatitis B, if minimum sanitary and safety standards are not met.
-The department also has developed a brochure containing 10 common questions related to body piercing.
+The Florida Department of Health (DOH) has developed a brochure containing 10 common questions related to body piercing.
 You can download the brochure or it is available by contacting the body piercing program.

 In 1999, the Florida Legislature passed section 381.0075, Florida Statutes (F.S.) , providing guidance for operation of the body-piercing industry.
 Chapter 64E-19, Florida Administrative Code [F.A.C.]
 (40kb PDF) contains the rules that were written to implement the statute.